angular-ui/ui-calendar/README.md

 ## PR's R always Welcome
 Make sure that if a new feature is added, that the proper tests are created.

+# Testing

+We use karma and grunt to ensure the quality of the code.

+    npm install -g grunt-cli
+    npm install
+    bower install
+    grunt